-Dolphin Beachings Linked to Sonar
+Dolphin Strandings Linked to Widespread Sonar Use

 Marine researchers have been investigating the possible causes.
 While some consider natural environmental issues like enclosed bays, or tough currents, the record numbers this year indicates other causes.
 Scientists have ranged in their hypotheses.

 The warming ocean waters is one cause researchers have taken seriously.
 Ocean temperatures have risen over one degree Farenheit in the past decade, and even warmer currents have been found in a number of ocean habitats.

 Pollution in the water is also high on the list, as the amount of degrading plastics, nitrogen runoff from chemical fertilizers, oil spills and other pollutants have been alarmingly increasing in the oceans worldwide.
 Many of these pollutants accumulate up the food chain, poisoning the larger sea mammals like dolphins gradually

 The increasing use of sonar by military submarines and warships, especially during naval exercises, by far has gained the most credibility, and recent research confirms this thesis.
 Because both dolphins and whales have extensive sonar capability, and their sensitivity to sonar is so strong, research has connected their beachings to U.S. Naval exercises.
 This led to a 2008 Supreme Court battle between environmental groups and the U.S. Navy.
 The Court ruled that the Navy had to begin developing other tools that would not harm whales and other marine life.